bgiesing/brandongiesing.com/content/cosicast/videos/cosicast-2016-lookback.md

 ### Winter Early 2016

-Early in the year I was using an editor named Adobe Premiere Clip on a BLU Energy X Plus.This was a problem for a couple of reasons...
-First, Premire Clip had many bugs and the videos weren't as polished.
+Early in the year I was using an editor named Adobe Premiere Clip on a BLU Energy X Plus.
+This was a problem for a couple of reasons...
+First, Premiere Clip had many bugs and the videos weren't as polished.
 Second, that phone had little space and the app downloaded all projects (even old ones) offline and if you deleted them, you could never make changes.

 The first video of the year in January was the 3rd version of my Stamp on the Ground mashup.
 1st one had just Gravity Falls, 2nd added Star vs the Forces of